dtcenter/METplotpy/docs/Contributors_Guide/user_doc.rst

   where **<plot>** is replaced with the name of the new plot type.

 2.
-Add the new section to the Table of Contents.
+Add the name of the new file to the Table of Contents.

   In the *docs/Users_Guide/index.rst* file, scroll to the bottom of the page, and add **<plot>** (without the .rst extension) to an appropriate place